rivtlib-dev/rivtlib.github.io/README.rst

 rivtlib can process single rivt files, but typically it is used to generate reports.
 A rivt report is generated from the folder structure illustrated below. rivt documents are organized into divisions.
-Document inputs and outputs may be stored in or directed to publically shareable or private foldrers.
+Document inputs and outputs may be stored in or directed to public (shared) or private folders.
 Reports is formatted with divisions, subdivisions and sections.

 Fixed folder and file prefixes are shown in [ ].
 Report and document headings are taken from the folder and file labels.
 Tools are available to generate